allenc125789/TurtleNAS/README.md

 +added checkbox to uncheck/check all other chekboxes

+-+ uploading directories maybe working, but there may be issues due to how windows allow files to be named (single quotes in filenames cause sql errors)

 -need to be able to create empty folders

 -folders with files inside can not be deleted yet. that needs work